hande-qmc/hande/documentation/manual/input/calcs/logging.rst

     - ``0`` returns no extra information.
     - ``1`` returns summary of events within a calculation (currently only for FCIQMC and CCMC).

-    Any information is produced in the file CALC.log within the working directory.
+    Any information is produced in files CALC.Y.pX.log within the working directory, where Y is the same for all files produced in the same calculation and is set to the lowest value not present, and X is the process number.

 ``spawn``
     type: integer